 Sea Moss: TikTok Superfood or Thyroid Risk?

-Sea moss (Chondrus crispus, also called Irish moss, plus several species of Gracilaria) became one of the most-hyped supplements of the TikTok era, propelled by celebrity endorsements and claims that it contains "92 of the 102 minerals the human body needs."
-That specific statistic is invented — nutritional scientists do not recognise a list of 102 essential human minerals.
+Sea moss (Chondrus crispus, also called Irish moss, plus several species of Gracilaria sold under the same name) became one of the most-hyped supplements of the TikTok era, propelled by celebrity endorsements and the claim that it contains "92 of the 102 minerals the human body needs."
+That specific statistic is invented — nutritional scientists do not recognise a list of 102 essential human minerals, and no peer-reviewed analysis has ever counted 92 of them in a seaweed.
+Sea moss is a real, traditional food.
+As a daily capsule, gel, or powder marketed for immunity, gut health, libido, and energy, it sits in an unusual spot: almost no human efficacy data, and a genuine, dose-dependent safety hazard from iodine.
+That combination — loud claims, thin evidence, real downside — is exactly why it earns scrutiny.

 What Sea Moss Actually Contains